luisalro/miax-Candlesticks_InvestmentAlgorithm_Lab/README.md

 # miax-candlesticks_algorithm

-Candlestick algorithm development
+## Candlestick algorithm development

-Para cada activo, cada día, compra a precio de apertura y vende cuando ocurra el primer de los siguientes eventos:
+### Instructions

+For each asset, each day, buy at the opening price and sell when the first of the following events occurs:
-- El activo sube 3 céntimos (stop profit)
+- Assets go up 3 cents (stop profit)
-- El activo cae 10 céntimos (stop loss)
+- The asset falls 10 cents (stop loss)
-Si no ocurre ninguno de los anteriores, vende a precio de cierre

-Ojo, habrá días positivos y negativos a la vez, en estos casos, suponemos que toca primero el stop loss

-El capital que invertimos en cada activo, cada día, debe ser 30.000 € La comisión de cada compra y venta será de 0.0003 * capital

-Entregable: Código que genere un dataframe con la siguiente estructura (para todos los activos) con los siguientes índices por fila:

-- Resultado medio por operación
+If none of the above occurs, sell at closing price

+Be careful, there will be positive and negative days at the same time, in these cases, we suppose that you play the stop loss first

+The capital that we invest in each asset, every day, must be € 30,000 The commission for each purchase and sale will be 0.0003 * capital

+### Deliverable

+Code that generates a dataframe with the following structure (for all assets) with the following indexes per row:

+- Average result per operation
-- Beneficio acumulado
+- Accumulated benefit
-- % días positivos
-- % días negativos
-- Horquilla superior media
-- Horquilla inferior media
-- Número de operaciones

-Y grafique el beneficio acumulado por activo.
+-% positive days
+-% negative days
+- Medium top fork
+- Middle lower fork
+- Number of operations